-If you have a good case and you're a decent person to be around, than you will have no trouble finding a Honolulu car accident lawyer.
+If you have a good case and you’re a decent person to be around, then you will have no trouble finding a Honolulu car accident lawyer.
 Most likely the first lawyer you call will be more than happy to take your case.
-However, if you find yourself calling dozens of Oahu personal injury lawyers and none of them are returning your calls, than it may be time to ask yourself if you have a valid case that's worth pursuing.
+However, if you find yourself calling dozens of Oahu personal injury lawyers and none of them are returning your calls, then it may be time to ask yourself if you have a valid case that’s worth pursuing.

 We all hate paying large auto mechanic bills and dentist bills, but most of us understand that these professionals have gone through school and training to gain the skills necessary to solve your dental or mechanical problem.
 We don’t like getting those big bills, but we understand that if a mechanic spends all day fixing your transmission he should be well compensated for all that work.
 We understand that there is a lot of overhead and taxes involved in running a business.
 Attorneys are no different.
 They have a lot of expenses to pay to run their law firm.
 They have employees and taxes to pay.
 Just like we need a mechanic to solve a complex problem with our car’s engine, we sometimes need lawyers to solve complex legal problems in our lives.